Milnor fibre boundary of a non-isolated surface singularity: The guiding principle and the outline of the proof

 A final remark: the Euler number of an $S^1$-bundle over a curve is a `global object', its computation in a resolution can be rather involved (one needs more charts and gluing information connecting them).
-Therefore, we will determine the Euler numbers of our graphs by an indirect way: we consider the open book decomposition (induced by $g$) and determine the associated multiplicity system (this can easily be determined from local data!), then we apply (\ref{eq:2.2.1}).
+Therefore, we will determine the Euler numbers of our graphs in an indirect way: we consider the open book decomposition induced by $g$, and we determine the associated multiplicity system (this can easily be determined from local data!), then we apply (\ref{eq:2.2.1}).

-\subsection{The first step.
-The real varieties $\cals_k$.}
+\section{\ The first step.
+The real varieties $\cals_k$}

-\labelpar{ss:geocon} We fix a pair $\Phi=(f,g)$ as in (\ref{ss:ICIS}), and we use all the notations and results of that section.
+\labelpar{ss:geocon} We fix a pair $\Phi=(f,g)$ as in section \ref{ss:ICIS}, and we use all the notations and results of that part.
 In particular, we fix a good representative of $\Phi$ whose discriminant is $\Delta_\Phi$.
 Similarly as above, we write $(c,d)$ for the coordinates of $(\bfc^2,0)$.